*^ This piece was selected as a finalist in the Lethbridge $10,000 small scale art prize 2018 ^* I have no idea who won

 Its a study for a large diptych I'm working on, just trying things out

-Comprising three distinct sections from Conrad Martens' "View from Craig End" 1840, the landscape is spread across the array, with defined but staggered horizon lines - clearly demarked earth and sky sections - on each panel.
+Comprising three distinct sections from Conrad Martens' "View from Craig End" 1840, (see below) the landscape is spread across the array, with defined but staggered horizon lines - clearly demarked earth and sky sections - on each panel.
 The intent is to read this as a continuum, without being a literal singular landscape.
-Being a sketch, these are not highly detailed works but serve their purpose as indications of 'landscape'.
+These are not highly detailed works but 'indications of landscape'

-The batik patterning is me.
-Its laid over the view like a cloth of gold, tattooed onto and holding down, injected into, permanently branded.
-My South East Asian childhood, my Father's unexpected suicide, our struggle fitting into this entirely unknown country where everyone but us knew the rules.
+The batik patterning is laid over the view like a cloth of gold, tattooed onto, permanently branded.
+My South East Asian childhood, my Father's suicide, our struggle fitting into this entirely unknown country where everyone but us knew the rules.
+And we knew no one.
 I certainly couldn't connect the dots & that remains true today.
 How to make sense of it all?
-Mostly I think of landscapes as a metaphor for the pathos & the beauty of human experience, feeling God is in every particle.
-Thats where I find my connection, where the layers of imagery and personal/universal human narrative hum together and make beauty.
+I think of landscapes as experiences, feeling God is in every particle.
+Thats where I find my connection, when the layers of imagery and narrative hum and make beauty.
 God is in every particle.